TestLink Tutorial

 Generating Test Reports

-2. click on your project folder
+2. Click on your project folder

 Generating Test Reports

-The test report will look like this
+The test report looks like this.

 Generating Test Reports